Over the 14 years The Will Mackaness Trust has:

-- Since September 2013 we have facilitated weekly swimming lessons at the Weymouth Pool.
+- Since September 2013 we have facilitated weekly swimming lessons at the Weymouth and Osprey pools.
 Numerous groups who have had 6 months of swimming lessons each Saturday to ensure they can swim at least the 25m and build up their swimming confidence.

 There have been those who have gone onto take part in racing events, some have shared their skills by coaching others.

 I have been incredibly proud to be associated with the trust and to witness the youngsters’ pleasure from their new experiences and developing their all - round skills.

 I remember while watching the first windsurf course in May 2009 I thought how much Will would have loved to have taken part in such a course and how it came to me that without Will none of this would have happened.